 Individual research projects and frequent discussions in a small class setting.
 May be repeated for credit.
+Prerequisite: ENGL 110 and one of ENGL 201-ENGL 204.

 ENGL 200 may be used in place of ENGL 110 in satisfying the prerequisite for the above course.
 The seminar is required for English majors in the junior year.
 Majors may take more than one seminar, and seminars are open to non-majors with permission of instructor.